Olga Cabrera Hansen: Description

 At the Police Headquarters they entered through San Lorenzo Street, and the Fiat that brought it turned left, until it reached the corner of Dorrego.
-She was bandaged, taken to a place in the clandestine detention center of the Information Service Where she heard crafa's screamed and his torture who was released after 20 days with broken ribs and her eyes damaged by the electric prod.
+Hansen was blindfolded, taken to a place in the clandestine detention center of the Information Service where she heard crafa's screamed and his torture who was released after 20 days with broken ribs and her eyes damaged by an electric prod.

-Olga was questioned among others, the police inspector Rosario Agustín Feced and José Rubén Lofiego (known as the blind man), who was the one who armed the information.
+Olga was questioned alongside others such as the police inspector Rosario Agustín Feced and José Rubén Lofiego (known as the blind man), who was the one who armed the information.
 They put her in a hallway.
 She spent several days in that place, where she constantly listened to how she was tortured.
 A few days later, after several interrogations, they went to the basement.
 At that moment they released her sight.
 Her eyes burned, because the bandages had been made with posters that were painted with lime.

 Solidarity between peers

-The women who were there receive it, help it, clean it, contain it.
-Among others were Ana Maria Ferrari, Graciela Villarreal, Roxana Colombo and Adriana Koatz.
+Other women who were with Hansen included Ana Maria Ferrari, Graciela Villarreal, Roxana Colombo and Adriana Koatz.
 They took Ana Ferrari every night, they put her up, a Sergeant Vergara was looking for her and they tortured her, the oppressors were particularly angry with Ferrari.
 Graciela Villarreal was also terribly tortured.
-Adriana Koatz, was a student of chemical engineering and was a member of the Peronist University Youth when she was arrested on October 21, 1976 and taken to the Information Service.
+Adriana Koatz, was a student of chemical engineering and was a member of the Peronist University Youth when she was arrested on October 21, 1976, and taken to the Information Service.
 From there she suffered a string of blows, tortures, vexations.
 She recalls that she shared captivity in the basement with Ester Fernández, Graciela Villarreal, Ana María Ferrari, Olga Cabrera Hansen, among others.
 Among men she remembers Pérez Risso and Piccolo.
 She was then referred to Villa Devoto where her father gave her the news that her sister Edith Graciela Koatz had been murdered along with her husband Palmiro Labrador Pérez.

 After a massive transfer of female detainees to the prisons of Devoto and of men to Coronda, few remained in the basement of the Jefatura.
 They took them to the Warden.
 Olga is there until September 1977, without seeing the light or leaving.

-The visit of the International Red Cross
+Visit of the International Red Cross

-It happened in February 1977.
+Hansen visited the International Red Cross in February 1977.
 When the delegation began to ask, Olga could not contain herself.
 Everyone was silent but she could not and said everything: "No judge knows I'm here, and this is two blocks from the courthouse, we do not see the sun, we do not have visitors, here we just torture and kill people."
 Afterwards, they told him that he could have left at that moment, but for everything he had said he was going to stay two more years.
 So it was.